WSET Level 4

 Course information, Diploma in Wines:

-Date: The course is scheduled to start in mid August 2026.
+Date: The course is scheduled to start 17:th of August 2026.
 Diploma in Wines runs over two years.
+Following is the dates for fall 2026 and spring 2027:

 Time: 09.00-17.00